climateinteractive/enroads-guide/docs/guide/background.rst

 **Price and Demand Effects**

 Energy demand falls if energy prices rise, and demand increases if prices fall.
 The first dynamic is evident when carbon prices increase.
-The second, known as the rebound effect, is when zero-carbon energy such as renewables or new technology are either subsidized or experience a breakthrough in cost improvement.
+The second, known as the rebound effect, is when zero-carbon energy such as renewables or a new technology are either subsidized or experience a breakthrough in cost improvement.

 While subsidizing low carbon energy supplies such as Renewables, watch Final Energy Consumption increase.
 Inexpensive wind and solar spreading around the world decreases overall energy prices and boosts energy demand up:

 |image22|

-While increasing carbon price, watch Final Energy Consumption decrease.
-If you want to see an intermediate variable, look at the “Cost of Energy” graph – costs increase so demand decreases:
+On the other hand, implementing a carbon price causes energy costs to increase and consumptions to decrease:

 |image23|

 **Crowding Out or Squeezing the Balloon**

 Many assume that if the world promoted several long term zero-carbon energy sources such as nuclear, wind, and solar, their contribution to carbon mitigation would be additive.
-Instead, they would compete.
+Instead, they actually compete.
 More of one, less of the other.

 *This addresses questions such as*:

-•	“Why didn’t it help to add nuclear to this renewable-dominant scenario?”
+•	“Why didn’t it help to have a breakthrough in a new zero carbon energy supply in this renewable-dominant scenario?”

 *To illustrate this point*: See the “Global Sources of Primary Energy” graph in the three scenarios below.
-In the first graph, we subsidize renewables alone; in the second, new zero carbon is subsidized on its own; in the third graph, we subsidize both.
+In the first graph, we subsidize renewables alone; in the second, there is a breakthrough in new zero carbon technologies; in the third graph, we see both a renewables subsidy and a new zero carbon breakthrough.

-In the following scenario, a Renewables subsidy leads to a 0.3 degrees Celsius reduction in temperature:
+In the following scenario, a high Renewables subsidy leads to a 0.1 degree Celsius reduction in temperature:

 .. image:: ../images/media/image52.png

-A huge breakthrough in New Zero Carbon also leads to the same 0.3 degree Celsius reduction on its own:
+A huge breakthrough in New Zero Carbon also leads to a 0.2 degrees Celsius reduction on its own:

 .. image:: ../images/media/image54.png

-When combined, instead of seeing an additive 0.6 degree Celsius reduction, we only see a 0.4 degree reduction in temperature due to the energy supplies competing with each other for market share:
+When combined, instead of seeing an additive 0.3 degree Celsius reduction, we only see a 0.2 degree reduction in temperature due to the energy supplies competing with each other for market share:

 .. image:: ../images/media/image53.png